tvial/basile/README.md

 - `realization`, which holds an object with the same structure as the template, with no more `Either`s in it.
 This is the item we would use in the core of our application

-Note that Expyriment only works with iterators, it never materializes combinations in lists or other memory demanding structures.
+Note that Basile only works with iterators, it never materializes combinations in lists or other memory demanding structures.
 This makes it suitable for scenarios with high cardinalities leading to combinatorial explosion.
 Process time would certainly be a concern at this point, but not memory.

 ## Recipes

-As mentioned above, Expyriment does little in itself, and it's quite dumb.
+As mentioned above, Basile does little in itself, and it's quite dumb.
 Here are some recipes for more elaborate needs.

 ### When parameters are interdependant

 Often, not all combinations of parameters are admissible.
 For example, in our toy scenario above, `field2 = [2, 3, 4]` could be valid only for `field3.field1 in ('abc', 'def')`, and `field2 = [4, 5, 6]` for `field3.field1 in ('def', 'ghi')`.
-However Expyriment will happily generate a cross product of all candidates, including the invalid combinations.
+However Basile will happily generate a cross product of all candidates, including the invalid combinations.

 In such a case, we would inspect the concrete parameters (`concrete.realization`), and skip loop iterations when a certain business rule is not satisfied.
 Or, better, apply Python's built-in `filter()` function to the result of